Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Less natural lumbar support for upright sitting
+• Natural lumbar support is limited for upright sitting

 CR Laine Sofa Big Easy